 I wasn’t the least bit certain where I stood in all that.
 Maybe I was looking for an alibi.
 I didn’t have refugee status, but like the refugees I had nowhere to go back to.
 At least that was how I felt.
 Maybe like so many others I subconsciously turned the misfortune of others into an excuse not to return.
 Though weren’t the break-up of the country and the ensuing war my misfortune too and reason enough to leave?
 I don’t know.
 All I know is that I’d set off in the distant past and hadn’t yet reached anywhere.
 When Goran left, I felt relief combined with a more intense feeling of loss and fear: suddenly I was completely alone with a professional capital of little value and an economic capital good for no more than a few months.
 I had a degree in Slavonic languages and literatures; I had written a dissertation on the use of Kajkavian dialect in the works of Croatian writers; I had a few years teaching experience at the Zagreb Teachers Training College.
 Amsterdam was a paid breathing space.
 What I would do or where I would go after Amsterdam I had no idea.

-From the novel Ministry of Pain, to be published in May 2005 by Saqi.
+From The Ministry of Pain, published 2005 by Saqi.
 By arrangement with the publisher.
 All rights reserved.